 With the aim of addressing this gap, OneWorld was contracted to build on previous and ongoing work by the GCF, the African Development Bank, the global community of practice of DAEs and other partners to develop a Training of Trainers programme on bankable project development for African beneficiaries.

-OneWorld made use of a blended learning approach to target key staff of DAEs and local and regional consultants or NGOs that are providing support to African DAEs on GCF project development, with the aim of building a pool of expertise within Africa that African DAEs, the GCF, the Bank, and other readiness providers can draw on in supporting African institutions to scale up direct access to the GCF.
+The training targeted key staff of DAEs and local and regional consultants or NGOs providing support to African DAEs on GCF project development.
+The aim is to build a pool of expertise within Africa that African DAEs, the GCF, the Bank, and other readiness providers can draw on in supporting African institutions to scale up direct access to the GCF.